-PRIORITY ITEM (KPA) KEY CHALLENGES STRATEGIES PERFORMANCE MEASUREMENT TARGETS ➤ Lack of funding (the municipality has outstanding projects that are required by the municipality but they are unfunded due to budget limitations) ➤ Significant debtors' book (the high debtor's book was caused by some individuals not seeking to pay the municipality and indigent debtors to be written-off of which a council resolution was passed approving their writing-off in 2019/20 financial year) ➤ Need of capacitation (there are vacant positions within the department which is currently causing strain to other staff members based on work overload.
+PRIORITY ITEM KEY STRATEGIES PERFORMANCE (KPA) CHALLENGES Dronousties MEASUREMENT TARGETS to be written-off of which a council resolution was passed approving their writing-off in 2019/20 financial year) Need of capacitation (there are vacant positions within the department which is currently causing strain to other staff members based on work overload.
 This work overload is leading to high staff turnover.
-This is further escalated by the need to have new office space) Municipality appointment of a debt collector to ensure recovery of outstanding amounts from debtors.
-Capacitation Required for; Preparation of monthly financial statements Submission of monthly statements to EXCO Preparation and submission of quarterly reports to council.
+This is further escalated by the need to have new office space) Preparation and submission of quarterly reports to council.
 Preparation of draft performance report at the end of June.
 Timely reporting to Treasury; Provincial and National state departments Reporting to EXCO and Council Reporting on compliance levels covering all compliance matters.
-Monthly submission of section 71 and 72 reports to EXCO or Council Proper and accurate asset management Finalization of AFS week of August 2019. for effective running of the department Ensure that the cleansing of database is undertaken for updating particulars clients and that all clients are registered and billed in terms of property act requires.
-Ensure that statutory reports are prepared and submitted to the relevant committees and other authorities as per legislative requirements.
+Monthly submission of section 71 and 72 reports to EXCO or Council Proper and accurate asset management Finalization of AFS week of August 2019. committees and other authorities as per legislative requirements.
 Ensure that the section 71 and 72 reports are prepared and submitted to relevant structures (exco, council, national treasury and provincial treasury) as per legislation requires.
 Submission on the 10 th of every month.
 Ensure that 2019/2020 annual financial statements are prepared and submitted to Auditor General by 31 august 2019.
 Submission of four reports per annum.
-Ensure that the 2019/2020 annual performance report is prepared and submitted together with the annual financial statements by 31 august GOOD GOVERNANCE & PUBLIC PARTICIPATION Full implementation of risk management required (the delay was due to the delay in setting up the internal risk management committee); The municipality urged to participate in the IGR Structures with the family of municipalities within the district and to implement the IGR Terms of Reference (although municipality is complying with the Ensure sitting of audit committee Monitor shared service issues Ensure presentation of audit committee matters by its chairperson before council Utilization of external service providers for effectiveness and efficiency Continuous commitment of internal audit committee Early replacement or filling of vacancies Ensure that the audit committees execute its duties in terms of oversight Ensure that the internal audit unit functions accordingly and is appointed Ensure that ward committees are established and functional Ensure that the constituency meetings are held quarterly in all wards Ensure that the portfolio committee meetings are
+Ensure that the 2019/2020 annual performance report is prepared and submitted together with the annual financial statements by 31 august 2019.
+GOOD GOVERNANCE & PUBLIC PARTICIPATION Full implementation of risk management required (the delay was due to the delay in setting up the internal risk management committee); The municipality urged to participate in the IGR Structures with the family of municipalities within the district and to implement the IGR Terms of Reference (although municipality is complying with the IGR Terms of Reference, the shortage of skills causes a slow implementation) Ensure sitting of audit committee Monitor shared service issues Ensure presentation of audit committee matters by its chairperson before council Utilization of external service providers for effectiveness and efficiency Continuous commitment of internal audit committee Early replacement or filling of vacancies Regular sittings as per the schedule of meetings Budget allocation for sittings Provision of adequate technical support to the office of the Speaker Quarterly report on sitting of portfolio committees Nomination of resource officials for committees Regular monitoring of compliance Reporting on key items like absenteeism august 2020 Ensure that the audit committees execute its duties in terms of oversight Ensure that the internal audit unit functions accordingly and is appointed Ensure that ward committees are established and functional Ensure that the constituency meetings are held quarterly in all wards Ensure that the portfolio committee meetings are held as per council annual schedule Ensure that standing rules of order is reviewed and implemented Ensure that the ward committee reports are submitted to EXCO and council for discussion and implementation Ensure that 2019/2020 annual financial statements are prepared and submitted to Auditor General by 31 August 2020